```html AISS — Knowledge

 Didn't find what you were looking for?

-You’re always welcome to reach out about what AISS can do for your specific situation.
-You can use the contact form on this website, and email or LinkedIn are also possible.
+You are always welcome to get in touch about the options AISS can offer for your specific situation.
+This can be done via the contact form on this website, but contact by email or LinkedIn is also possible.